MarkIannucci/grubtrucks/README.md

 ## Infrastructure

 I chose to use an AWS Static WebSite architecture for this project.
+The deployment, as detailed later, is done in 2 parts to account for the DNS zone creation ahead of the certificate creation which needs to have the DNS publicly available for validation of the request.

+The diagram below outlines the architecture.

 ## Diagram